trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

   communication, internal and external.

 * ``query.max-memory``:
-  The maximum amount of distributed memory that a query may use.
+  The maximum amount of distributed memory, that a query may use.

 * ``query.max-memory-per-node``:
-  The maximum amount of user memory that a query may use on any one machine.
+  The maximum amount of user memory, that a query may use on any one machine.

 * ``query.max-total-memory-per-node``:
-  The maximum amount of user and system memory that a query may use on any one machine, where system memory is the memory used during execution by readers, writers, and network buffers, etc.
+  The maximum amount of user and system memory, that a query may use on any one machine, where system memory is the memory used during execution by readers, writers, and network buffers, etc.

 * ``discovery-server.enabled``:
   Presto uses the Discovery service to find all the nodes in the cluster.
-  Every Presto instance will register itself with the Discovery service on startup.
+  Every Presto instance registers itself with the Discovery service on startup.
 In order to simplify deployment and avoid running an additional service, the Presto coordinator can run an embedded version of the Discovery service.
 It shares the HTTP server with Presto and thus uses